1 - 10 of 10

 Students read and discuss literature that explores the human condition and its moral dilemmas, social problems, and values.
 This course continues to stress the development of writing skills, with emphasis on criticism, analysis, research methods, and documentation.
 A research paper is required.
 Prerequisite: Completion of ENG 101 with a grade of C or better.
 Prerequisite or corequisite: LIB 111.

-Students study authors and works ranging from the Classical era to early Medieval times.
-Extensive writing, with emphasis on analysis and other rhetorical forms, is a major component of the course.
-The course fulfills the ENG 101 College English I requirement.
+Students study authors and works from the Medieval era through the 17th century.
+Extensive writing, with emphasis on the use of secondary materials and a research paper, is required.
+The course fulfills the ENG 102 College English II requirement.
+Prerequisite: Successful completion of ENG 171 or completion of ENG 101 and recommendation of the ENG 101 instructor.
+Prerequisite or corequisite: LIB 111.
 Open to all qualified students by advisement.

 Students read and discuss plays, poems, novels, short stories, and/or creative essays on a theme selected by the instructor.
 The course may be taken twice for credit.
 The College's repeat course policy as outlined in this Catalog does not apply.
 Prerequisites: ENG 102 with a grade of C or better and LIB 111 or by permission of instructor.